What is climate change: a guide to its causes, effects and solutions

 At OVO, we’re leading by example and putting action on climate change at the centre of our business.
 Our purpose is to drive progress to zero carbon living.

 In 2019, we launched our mission to make zero-carbon living a reality, which means becoming a net zero carbon business and helping our members become more sustainable too.
-Since October 2020, we only supply 100% renewable energy5 and plant a carbon-munching tree for every new OVO customer.

 Sources and references: